 Chest x-ray usually shows abnormal shadows called infiltrates.
 They may disappear with time or reappear in different areas of the lung.

-A bronchoscopy with washing may show a large number of eosinophils.
+A bronchoscopy with washing usually shows a large number of eosinophils.

 If you are allergic to a medicine, your provider may tell you to stop taking it.
 Never stop taking a medicine without first talking with your provider.